-When I hooked up a Fiddler ray at Dalyellup beach I thought I’d see how it cooked up.
+I had no idea I’d hooked up a Fiddler ray but twenty minutes later soon found out.
+Given the effort pulling it in I thought I’d see how it cooked up.
 They seem to be know by a lot of names e.g. Banjo Shark, Banjo Ray, Southern Fiddler, Fiddler Ray, Dumeril’s Shovelnose-ray, Green Skate, Magpie Ray, and Paritt.

-You don’t see too much about the Fiddler ray on the net and those comments you do see seem to say they are poor eating.
+You don’t see too much about the Fiddler ray on the net and those comments you do see seem to indicate they are poor eating.

-Anyway, I bled it straight away and it was a fair bit of work skinning, cutting the tail into cutlet sized portions.
+Anyway, I bled it straight away and with my inexperience it was a fair bit of work skinning, and cutting.
+I portioned the the tail into cutlet sized chunks.
 Once home I soaked marinated the cutlets in milk with one lemon squeezed into the mix.

 Cooking Fiddler Ray